Andrea Shundi: Early years and scientific work in Albania

-During the 1964-1975 period Shundi was Director of the Livestock Feeds, Field Crops and Scientific Research Department in the Ministry of Agriculture of Albania.
+During the 1964–1975 period Shundi was Director of the Livestock Feeds, Field Crops and Scientific Research Department in the Ministry of Agriculture of Albania.
 In this period Shundi's research work focused on forage systems, used for a coordinated development of the sources of the forage crop production.
 The main objective of the forage systems is the natural integration of all the forage sources of feeding the livestock: the annual and perennial plants of the arable lands, the forage crops, the forest and fruit trees, and shrubs.
 Shundi introduced the forage systems in his monograph, the Bimët Foragjere në Zonën e Ftohtë (Forage Crops in Cold Climates), which was published in Tirana in 1974.
 A much larger republication of the book was done 30 years later, in 2004.

 From 1975 to 1976 Shundi was director of the Agriculture Department of the Kukës District, and during the 1976-1980 period he was the director of the Seed Enterprise of Tirana.
 In 1980-1992 he was first a professor, and then dean of the Agricultural Faculty of the Agricultural University of Tirana.
 During this period the main research of Shundi focused on the coordination of plant cultivation (bashkërendim i kulturave bujqësore) and consociation of plant cultivation (bashkëshoqërim i kulturave bujqësore) A third concept was introduced by Shundi in the Albanian agriculture, the Coefficient of Land Usage (CLU) (Koefiçenti i përdorimit të tokës), which is a measuring indicator that determines the degree of intensity of use of agricultural land through plant cultivation.
 The CLU includes units of mass, area, money, and time (usually ton per ha/$/days) and is used for both the coordination and the consociation of plant cultivation.

-During 1994-1998 he was scientific secretary of the Natural and Technical Sciences Section of the Academy of Sciences of Albania.
+During 1994–1998, Shundi was scientific secretary of the Natural and Technical Sciences Section of the Academy of Sciences of Albania.